-The entire nation celebrates it as a science festival by organising workshops, exhibitions of science movie, exhibition based on themes and concepts, live projects, debates, quiz competitions, seminars, etc. Its main aim is to provide scientific temper in the minds of people of all age groups.
-A large number of people gather together and attend National Science Day celebrations with great enthusiasm and participate in the activities like quiz competition, debates, projects etc.
+The entire nation celebrates it as a science festival by organising workshops, exhibitions of science movies, an exhibition based on themes and concepts, live projects, debates, quiz competitions, seminars, etc. Its main aim is to provide scientific temper in the minds of people of all age groups.
+A large number of people gather together and attend National Science Day celebrations with great enthusiasm and participate in activities like quiz competitions, debates, projects, etc.

 -To spread the message of the importance of science and its application in the daily life of people this is necessary to accelerate the pace of the development.